vogue_1

 We use minimum package to help you avoid thinking on “oh the package is so cute, what should I do with it? it’s a shame to throw away!”.
 No logos too — you know it’s from us.

-Continue reading Calendar RollPeople write plans on calendar.
-That’s why many calendars leave space for writing.
+Continue reading Calendar RollPeople write plans on calendars.
+That’s why many calendars leave spaces for writing.
 But it’s boring.
 That’s why you only do it on the first 2-3 days every year:

 1 January: Change myself this year